zhaoqin-github/misc/docs/install-f5-neutron-lbaas-dashboard.md

 systemctl restart httpd.service
 ```

-## Use your web browser to access Horizon.
+Then, you can use your web browser to access Horizon.
 F5 Neutron LBaaS Dashboard is located at 'Project'->'Network'->'Load Balancers'.
 Good luck!